dfsp-spirit/regfusionr/README.md

 ### Minimal installation

-This is a minimal installation with reduced functionality that does not require you to install the optional dependency [CGAL](https://www.cgal.org/), which can be  hard to install.
+This is a minimal installation with reduced functionality that does not require you to install the optional dependencies, which can be  hard to install.

 Note: If you want to project volume data (e.g., a NIFTI or MGZ volume) to fsaverage surface space, follow the Full Installation instructions below.